drfurtado/ctbf/content/registration/registration.md

   css_class:
 ---

-## Registration

-[Click here](https://csun.sjc1.qualtrics.com/jfe/form/SV_88js7PWCSUYjHUh) complete the electronic Participation Data Form.
+[Click here](https://csun.sjc1.qualtrics.com/jfe/form/SV_88js7PWCSUYjHUh) to complete the electronic Participation Data Form.

 {{% callout note %}}
 When completing the Participation Data Form, you will be asked to complete and sign the **CSUN Waiver of Liability and Hold Harmless Agreement** and the **Visual/Audio Image Release Form (optional)**.
 {{% /callout %}}

 {{% callout warning %}}
-If, when completing the Participation Data Form, it was indicated that medical clearance is recommended, then you will need approval from a health care professional before participating in the CTBF Program.
+If, when completing the Participation Data Form, it was indicated that a medical clearance is recommended, then you will need approval from a health care professional before participating in the CTBF Program.
 {{% /callout %}}

 ## Required Paperwork

-Each semester, participants must complete the required paperwork prior to participation.
+Each semester, participants must complete the following required paperwork prior to participation:

 - Participant Data Form (completed online - refer to the link above)
-- CSUN Waiver of Liability and Hold Harmless Agreement^[Completed concomitantly with the Participant Data Form]
+- CSUN Waiver of Liability and Hold Harmless Agreement ^[Completed concomitantly with the Participant Data Form]
-- Visual/Audio Image Release Form (optional)^[Completed concomitantly with the Participant Data Form]
+- Visual/Audio Image Release Form (optional) ^[Completed concomitantly with the Participant Data Form]

 For any questions or more information, please contact [Travis Watkins at Shabnam Islam, M.S].(https://ctbf.netlify.app/people/)